pastoriomarco/manymove/manymove_cpp_trees/tutorials/tutorial_01.md

 We define the `named_home` move using the robot's prefix, the `tcp_frame_name` we defined earlier, the move type `"named"`, one of the default `move_configs`, and the `named_home` string.
 We also need to input an empty string for the pose key and an empty vector for the joint target before the named target.
 Even if we put a valid value there, it would just be ignored.

-Since we are using the `move_position` sequence to home the robot after opening the gripper, we add an exit move to the sequence:
+Since we are using the `move_position` sequence to home the robot after opening the gripper, we add an exit move to the sequence.
+**Modify the previously defined vector of moves adding one line before the named one**:

 ```cpp
     std::vector<Move> home_position = {